Testing Advice

 The state of NC has a deal where they are currently paying for public school students to take all AP exams.

-Take it!
-It is free.
 The exam is the whole point of the course (well sorta—learning takes place too).

 If you want college credit you must take the exam.